Student Counselling and Wellbeing

-From time to time you may need to refer students to other support services in the University if they are finding it hard to cope, or to get specialist support for issues they may be going through.
+From time to time, you may need to advise students to seek support from other services in the University if they are finding it hard to cope, or to get specialist support for issues they may be going through.

-When students experience problems it can be helpful to talk over the situation with someone else who is not involved.
-This can be a friend or a close family member or it can be a counsellor who has the professional skills and expertise to assist people with emotional and psychological difficulties.
+When students experience problems, it can be helpful to talk over the situation with someone else who is not involved.
+This can be a friend or a close family member or it can be a practitioner who has the professional skills and expertise to assist people with emotional and psychological difficulties.

-This information is for staff who have concerns about a student and may be considering referring the student for counselling.
-If you have any questions about the process you may consult a counsellor in confidence prior to a referral, preferably without revealing the student's identity.
+This information is for staff who have concerns about a student and may be considering directing the student to Student Counselling and Wellbeing.
+If you have any questions about the process, you may consult a practitioner in confidence, preferably without revealing the student's identity.

-What we offerCounselling provides people the time and space to explore problems and come to a deeper understanding of themselves and their choices confidentially.
+Our service provides students with the time and space to explore their problems and develop a deeper understanding of themselves and their choices.

 Those students who:

-- Can be helped more effectively by a professional counsellor
+- can be helped more effectively by a professional practitioner

-- Let the student know that referral to a counsellor does not cut them off from your own care and concern.
+- Let the student know that registering with the service does not cut them off from your own care and concern.

-How staff can continue to monitor a student they are concerned about after referral to the Student Counselling and Wellbeing:
+Staff can continue to monitor a student they are concerned about following signposting to Student Counselling and Wellbeing.

-- Explain the boundaries of your tutorial relationship with the student, eg counsellor - personal counselling; tutor - academic support
+- Explain the boundaries of your tutorial relationship with the student, eg practitioner - therapeutic support; tutor - academic support.

-- Set contracts, for example; agree to meet every fortnight at a set time to come together
+- Set contracts, eg agree to meet every fortnight at a set time.

-- Ask the student to monitor his or her progress.
+- Ask the student to monitor their own progress.

 Helping students with mental health difficulties

 Comprehensive guidelines for recognising and helping students with Mental Health difficulties are available for all staff.
-This includes an easy to follow model of what kind of action to take as well as comprehensive list of internal and external support.
+This includes an easy-to-follow model of what action to take, as well as a comprehensive list of internal and external support.

-- We cannot provide a email for students that have not had any previous therapeutic contact with the Student Counselling and Wellbeing.
+- We cannot provide an email for students that have not had any previous therapeutic contact with the Student Counselling and Wellbeing.

 - No information is given about a student without their consent.

-- If you have any questions about Student Counselling and Wellbeing's policy on providing evidence on mitigating circumstances or letters of attendance, please feel free to call the Centre and speak to the Head of Service or a core team member.
-Alternatively you can view our Mitigating Circumstance Policy.
+- If you have any questions about our policy on providing evidence on mitigating circumstances or letters of attendance, please feel free to contact the team or view our Mitigating Circumstances Policy.

-The Student Counselling and Wellbeing Policy on providing emails
+Student Counselling and Wellbeing policy on providing emails

 The following points contain information and guidelines about when we will provide this kind of email:

-- The counsellor needs to be confident that s/he is in a position to make a judgement that the issues that the client has brought to the counselling have seriously affected his or her ability to meet course requirements.
+- The practitioner needs to be confident that s/he is in a position to make a judgement that the issues that the client has presented in their sessions have seriously affected his or her ability to meet course requirements.

-- In order to make this kind of a judgement, the counsellor needs to have a clear awareness and understanding of the client's difficulties.
+- In order to make this kind of a judgement, the practitioner needs to have a clear awareness and understanding of the client's difficulties.

-- Generally, this means that the student has attended a therapeutic consultation process or a counselling contract.
+- Generally, this means that the student has attended an initial appointment or contract of support.

-- Providing evidence of this kind for a client needs to come as a result of the counselling and not be the purpose of it.
+- Providing evidence of this kind for a client needs to come as a result of the support and not be the purpose of it.

 - Emails will only ever be provided at the student's request and with the student's permission.

-- The counsellor will provide a standard email which does not go into any specific details.
-Any mitigating circumstances letter sent by Student Counselling and Wellbeing, will, however, state the number of sessions attended and the time period.
+- The practitioner will provide a standard email which does not go into any specific details.
+Any mitigating circumstances letter sent by Student Counselling and Wellbeing will, however, state the number of sessions attended and the time period.

-- Even if a counsellor has seen a student for a therapeutic consultation and several counselling sessions, s/he may not feel that providing this kind of evidence is appropriate.
+- Even if a practitioner has seen a student for an initial appointment and several follow-up sessions, s/he may not feel that providing this kind of evidence is appropriate.

 - For Postgraduate research students, we provide letters confirming mitigating circumstances to support requests for supervsision/extension of study.